GeoPlatform/geoplatform-demos/docs/magic-pipeline.md

       * (etag, last_modified, content_length)

 ### ProcessNGDAData
 Receives message notifying that a change in the source data has been detected.
 Upload source data with updated data and save in the tilegarden database.
 Update source metadata crud_status to ‘current’.
-Send SQS messages to downstream lambdas which create data artifacts, register geoserver WMS and WFS files and cache tilegarden raster and vector tiles.
+Send SQS messages to downstream lambdas which create data artifacts, register GeoServer WMS and WFS files and cache tilegarden raster and vector tiles.

 * if the event body has a source_id
   * get source with metadata based on source_id